 5 ways to make your boardroom more successful

-In my experience sitting at several boards, here
+In my experience sitting at several boards, here the advices I have for a starting boardroom member:

 - Be a board member first – You have named to the board to support the company.
 Your own department provides you context and leadership over a part of the company.
 However, your most important role is being a board member.